holatung/Kumlinda/dataset/README.md

-This file contains collected lexicons in both .csv and .json format.
+This file contains collected tfgbv yoruba lexicons in both .csv and .json format.